MBCC has a strong history of excellence in the Humanities both in and out of the classroom.

 Excursions are an important part of education and provide rich learning experiences.
 In Year 7, students travel to Rottnest Island to study water in the world as well as place and liveability.
 Year 8 students go to Camp Quaranup and study coastal environments.
 In Year 9 and 10 students travel to Canberra and Sydney to be a part of the democratic process in our nation’s capital.
 Year 9 students also visit the forts in Albany to reflect on Australia’s involvement in conflict at home and abroad.

 Year 11 Geography students have the opportunity to travel to Bali each year to study earthquakes, tropical diseases, bamboo production and architecture.
 They spend a few days working with the East Bali Poverty Project teaching in a school, delivering lessons that they have organised.
 They also fundraise to provide education, health and sport resources for EBPP and a local orphanage.
-Students work closely with the local community and are well supported by Bendigo Bank Mt Barker, the Porongurup Shop, West Cape Howe and the wider Mt Barker Community.
+Students work closely with the local community and are well supported by Bendigo Bank Mt Barker, The Rotary Club as well as the wider Mt Barker Community.
 A unique opportunity for all those involved.

 Year 12 Geography students travel to Perth to study urban challenges and climate change which gives them a rich experience for their ATAR exams.
 Students work with city officials as well as community members in selected suburbs, at the same time becoming experts on Perth’s public transport (helpful in future years).